What’s the Average Arizona Real Estate Commission Rate?

 However, keep in mind that your listing agreement may contain a protection clause, also known as a “brokerage protection clause,” “safety clause,” “extension clause,” or “tail provision.”
 The protection clause states that if a buyer who the listing agent introduced to the property purchases the property after the listing agreement expires, the seller still must pay the agent a commission.

 Michener says the seller has to decide if they want their house to sit or sell.
 He gave an example of how one potential client wanted to list their property for $100,000 higher than he recommended.
-The client chose a different agent, but the house remained on the market for a month, and the seller eventually had to drop the price from $35,000 to $40,000.
+The client chose a different agent, but the house remained on the market for a month, and the seller eventually had to drop the price by $35,000 to $40,000.

 “I told her as soon as that agent doesn’t fulfill what they said they’re going to do, please give me the opportunity to list it at the appropriate price and do the right marketing.”